 We train globally minded students.
 Graduates of Humanitas can enter the medical profession in the EU and abroad.

 Milan is one of Europe’s most vibrant cities.
-As a testament, in 2015, Milan will host the Universal Exposition (EXPO) with the theme “Feeding the Planet, Energy for Life”.
-29 Million Visitors are expected to enjoy the vast range of attractions that the city offers.
+In 2015 Milan has hosted the Universal Exposition (EXPO) with the theme “Feeding the Planet, Energy for Life”.
+More than 20 Million Visitors have enjoyed the vast range of attractions that the city offers.

 Milan has 8 Universities, most of which are long-standing and prestigious.
 These institutions enroll more than 160,000 students, of whom 8,400 are foreign-born (2012).
 Milan is truly one of the world’s most lively and enjoyable cities to be a student.